ejeschke/ginga/doc/index.rst

 Because Ginga is written in pure python, it can run on any platform that has the required python modules and has a supported widget set.
-The basic Ginga display widget supports the Qt, Gtk and Tk widget sets, while the full reference viewer supports Qt and Gtk.
+The basic Ginga display widget supports the Qt, Gtk, Tk widget sets natively as well an any matplotlib Figure, while the full reference viewer supports Qt and Gtk.

 ==================
 Getting the source